cmaliwal/ColossusCoinXT/I2PD_Setup_Usage.md

 **Note: this is the least tested option, but working ok so far.**
 This is a 'middle-way' variant.
 Basically just fill in the `bind` parameter (and possibly `externalip`) in the ColossusXT.conf - and leave out all the MN specifics.
 That way we should have a 'server' tunnel set up (with a visible public destination) w/o all the MN extra work.
-- do everything as for the 'Server (MN)' above.
+- do everything as for the 'Server (MN)' above (i.e. you need the new keys generated as described).
 - change the ColossusXT.conf, remove all the mn specific attributes (private key, address, all w/ 'mn' in front).
 To something like this
 ```
 listen=1